eflorespalma/dotnet-exercise-solution/README.md

  ---
 **NOTE**

-The project includes the launchsetting.json files for both the Identity.API and Exercise.API projects.
-If you encounter any issues with the defined port and need to use a different one, you will need to modify certain properties in the appsettings.json file.
+The projects include the launchsetting.json files for both the Identity.API and Exercise.API projects.
+If you encounter any issues with the defined port and need to use a different one, you will need to modify certain properties in both appsettings.json files.

 ### Modify properties in both Identity.API and Exercise.API projects